 Acknowledges that clients are responsible for their own choices

-Engages in ongoing learning and development as a coach
+Engages in ongoing learning and development as a coach, including remaining aware of current coaching best practices and use of technology

 Develops an ongoing reflective practice to enhance one’s coaching

-Remains aware of and open to the influence of context and culture on self and others
+Remains aware of and open to the influence of biases, context, and culture on self and others

 Uses awareness of self and one’s intuition to benefit clients

-Develops and maintains the ability to regulate one’s emotions
+Develops and maintains the ability to manage one’s emotions

 Seeks help from outside sources when necessary